Kml159/Evolution-Simulation/README.md

 # Evolution Simulation

 ## How to run?
 You can run the main.cpp.
-There are no dependencies.
+There are no external dependencies.
 Run on C++17.

 MacOS:
 ```bash